eclipse-che4z/che-che4z-lsp-for-cobol/clients/cobol-vscode-web-extension/README.md

 # Cobol Language Highlighting for Web

-COBOL Language Highlighting enhances the COBOL programming experience on Visual Studio Code in the browser.
+COBOL Language Highlighting for Web enhances the COBOL programming experience on Visual Studio Code in the browser.
 The extension provides syntax highlighting and coloring for COBOL code and copybooks.
 The web extension also supports COBOL programs which interact with Datacom, CICS, and DB2 SQL.

 ## Features
 ### Syntax Highlighting